Kernel-Elastic Autoencoder for Molecular Design: Introduction

 When implemented to solve optimization problems, KAE outperforms the state-of-the-art by a substantial 28\%~\cite{richards2022conditional}.
-Additionally, KAE tackles the problem of molecular docking by finding suitable binding ligands by conditional generation, as demonstrated for the training dataset of GFlowNet~\cite{bengio2021gflownet}.
+Additionally, KAE tackles the problem of molecular docking by finding suitable binding ligands with conditional generation, as demonstrated using the dataset from GFlowNet~\cite{bengio2021gflownet}.
 Superior candidates from the baseline and the training data are independently verified by both Autodock Vina~\cite{trott2010autodock} and Glide~\cite{halgren2004glide,friesner2006extra}, demonstrating its efficacy and practicality.